William Morton Wheeler: Career

 In 1894 Wheeler returned to the University of Chicago where he was a teacher of embryology for five years.
 He continued to publish papers, half of which involved insects.
 In 1898, Wheeler married Dora Bay Emerson in Chicago, where they had met earlier.
 In 1899, he was offered the "Professorship In Zoology" following the death of professor Norman of the University of Texas.
 There, he took the opportunity to reorganize the department as professor of zoology.
 He remained there until 1903, but during this period was when Wheeler developed an interest in the behavior and classification of ants.
 The ants would eventually become the predominant group of insects he studied.
 His two children were also born in Rockford, Illinois while he was staying in Texas.

 A number of students sought to study under Wheeler; notable entomologists such as C. T. Brues and A. L. Melander made their way to Austin and spent several years studying there in his laboratory.
 This began an influx of young students, both who were pupils and scientific associates, to study and research for long periods of time under his guidance.
 Other students include C. L. Metcalf, T. B. Mitchell, O. E. Plath, George Salt, Alfred C. Kinsey, George C. Wheeler, Frank M. Carpenter, William S. Creighton, Neal A. Weber, J. G. Myers, William M. Mann, Marston Bates and Philip J. Darlington.

 In 1903, Wheeler resigned from his position at the University of Texas and accepted the position "Curator of Invertebrate Zoology" at the American Museum of Natural History in New York City.

+Wheeler was elected to the American Academy of Arts and Sciences in 1909 and the United States National Academy of Sciences in 1912.

 A close contact of the British myrmecologist and coleopterist Horace Donisthorpe, it was to Wheeler whom Donisthorpe dedicated his first major book on ants in 1915.
 Donisthorpe and Wheeler also frequently exchanged specimens, leading the latter to first develop the idea that the Formicinae subfamily had its origins in North America.

+Wheeler was elected to the American Philosophical Society in 1916.

 For his work, Ants of the American Museum Congo Expedition, Wheeler was awarded the Daniel Giraud Elliot Medal from the National Academy of Sciences in 1922.
 He was professor of applied biology at Harvard University's Bussey Institute, which had one of the most highly regarded biology programs in the United States.

 In 1924 he spent about two months in Panama with Dr. Nathan Banks, collecting invertebrates around Barro Colorado and along the railroad in the vicinity of Panama City.